nebula1989/nhl_app/README.md

 #### create a virtual environment 'python -m venv venv'
 #### activate the virtual environment 'source venv/bin/activate'
 #### pip install .

+# Usage
+#### run 'python main.py games_today' to see the games scheduled for today and current scores
+#### run 'python main.py ticker GAME_ID PERIOD (ex. python main.py ticker 2022030115 all) to get every play of the game'
+#### run 'python main.py roster TEAM_ABBREVIATION' to get a json file of a team's roster, the terminal will also display the team roster